carey-suehs/GCD_Course_Project/CodeBook.md

 _________________value

-value: (specific to position 4 on "subset_long_labeled.csv") The corresponding numerical value measured for the associated variable.
+value: (specific to position 4 on "subset_long_labeled.txt") The corresponding numerical value measured for the associated variable.

 _________________average

-average: (specific to position 4 on "averages_persubject_peractivity.csv") An avereage of the numerical values measured for the associated subject-activity combination.
+average: (specific to position 4 on "averages_persubject_peractivity.txt") An avereage of the numerical values measured for the associated subject-activity combination.